artandmath/NukeProfilers/wiki/README.md

 ![Header](assets/Header_Stonks.png)

+An investigation into the Stamps tool for Nuke, by Daniel Harkness, 12 May 2024

 This folder contains files in markdown format that can be used for your VFX studio's compositing wiki.

 [CC-BY-4.0 license](../LICENSE)